Bill Ackman: Support of Israel

-Members of the 2023–2024 WhatsApp group chat also held a video call in April 2024 with New York City Mayor Eric Adams in an effort to, according to reporting by The Washington Post, "pressure Columbia's president and trustees to permit the mayor to send police to the campus" to shut down the campus protests.
-During the video call, group members discussed making political donations to Adams.
-A spokesperson for Ackman said he had not participated in the group chat since January 10, 2024, and that although Ackman "likes and is supportive of the Mayor," he had never spoken to Adams about the Columbia protests or donated to Adams's campaign.

 In November 2023, Ackman supported Elon Musk after he expressed support for antisemitic remarks made by an X user who falsely asserted that "Jewish communities" supported "hordes of minorities flooding their country" and pushed "dialectical hatred against whites", describing it as "shoot from the hip commentary".

 The same month, Ackman engaged in a campaign to remove Claudine Gay from her position as Harvard's president.
 He argued that her response to antisemitism was "insufficient" and amplified allegations that she engaged in plagiarism.
-After Gay resigned in January 2024, Ackman called for the resignation of Harvard Board Chair Penny Pritzker and other members of the board on Twitter, and described the university's diversity, equity, and inclusion movement as the "root cause of antisemitism at Harvard" and "racism against white people".
+After Gay resigned in January 2024, Ackman called for the resignation of Senior Fellow of the Harvard Corporation Penny Pritzker and other members of the board on Twitter, and described the university's diversity, equity, and inclusion movement as the "root cause of antisemitism at Harvard" and "racism against white people".

 On January 3, 2024, Business Insider published an exposé detailing how Ackman's wife, Neri Oxman, plagiarized portions of her dissertation.
 A day after the article's publication, Oxman apologized for "citation errors" in portions of her dissertation.
 Ackman, in response to the article, pledged to conduct a plagiarism review of all MIT faculty, including MIT's president, Sally Kornbluth, who, alongside Gay, attended a congressional hearing on antisemitism in higher education.

 On May 18, 2025, Ackman defended President Trump's defunding of science research at Harvard on the grounds of antisemitism on campus during a panel at the Center for Jewish History with Deborah Lipstadt and Leon Wieseltier.
 He also claimed there was evidence that university student protesters coordinated with Hamas and received support from foreign adversaries.

 On June 14, 2025, Ackman posted a tweet on Twitter advocating for the US to join Israel in its war against Iran.